 The Digital Public Library of America (DPLA) allows you to find discover your family tree for free by linking to repositories from all over the United States.

-From this portal you can actually view images of documents containing your ancestors.
+From this portal, you can view images of documents containing your ancestors.

-There are also records from a number of foreign countries as well.
+There are also records from many foreign countries as well.

 Each of these repositories will contain a different selection of online records that will be of use to you.